 A key component during the pandemic was to ensure the continued health and wellbeing of staff, care providers and carers.
-Staff wellbeing hubs were established at the Woodland View hospital site and four community sites, using library buildings.
+Staff wellbeing hubs were established at the Ayrshire Central hospital site and four community sites, using library buildings.
 Our thanks to NAC library and Allied health professionals for their support.

 The psychology service also provided support to the Listening Service which continues to provide support to staff across all sectors and carers.
-The Partnership created and maintains a website with information on and links to mental health and wellbeing resources for staff, unpaid carers and volunteers.
-It can be viewed here.
+The Partnership created and maintains a website with information on, and links to, mental health and wellbeing resources for staff, carers and volunteers.
 Visitors to the site can leave suggestions for the PSMT on how to support mental health and wellbeing of individuals and teams in the Partnership.